HudsonNock/ENPH353_Competition/README.md

 * Since we were running linux off of a usb stick, we didn't want to read and write large amounts of data on memory and so ended up not using a replay buffer.
 Additionally, we only had access to a Nvidia 1050 GPU which could only progress a batch size of 1.
 Although this decreased the sample efficiency, because of these constraints it did make it possible to use TD($\lambda$) algorithm.
 * In our testing, some actions were quickly made extremely unlikely, this may be due to the memory problem above.
 To counter this we ran it off policy with an epsilon soft algorithm.
 * In long straight sections, we found that the robot would take an indirect curved path since the difference in future expected reward was very similar.
 Although this didn't lead to many problems in training, running it for the competition would introduce new dynamics since we could not pause the simulation between states, which could lead to differences in performance between testing and deployment.
 If the robot instead took a straight path we would be more confident that the robot would perform as expected.
 Although we think this behavior would disappear with enough training, due to time and compute restraints, we opted to change the reward function such that each reward achieved while turning is divided by 2.5.

+  ### Results

+  We ended up winning the competition with a perfect score on the course and the fastest time of 33 seconds.